Type 1 Diabetes

 Frequently Asked Questions

-Patients can easily book onto a course by speaking to the call centre team on 01233 228749.
+Patients can easily book onto a course by speaking to a member of our team on 01233 228749.

 Don’t worry If you don’t have your medical details, just contact the call centre.
 They will contact the GP practice to obtain the details.

-The Hub is for people who have received a diabetes diagnosis (Type 1 or Type 2) and would benefit from structured education and those with Non-Diabetic Hyperglycaemia eligible for the National Diabetes Prevention Programme.
+The Hub is for people who have received a diabetes diagnosis (Type 1 or Type 2) and would benefit from structured education.
 All people with diabetes must be registered with GPs in one of the listed Kent and Medway CCGs.

 Multi language support is available.